sleiendecker/waltscience.github.io/_posts/2020-8-3-retailsales.md

 ## What does the future hold for the GDP?

 Unfortunately, retail data isn't very useful for forecasting future GDP in a pandemic.
-But even without forecasting, the outlook isn't great.
+But we don't need forecasting to know the outlook isn't great.

 Some economists have argued [enhanced unemployment benefits and social safety net programs kept the GDP from falling even further in the second quarter](https://www.cnbc.com/2020/07/10/unemployment-boosts-will-help-recovery-more-than-new-stimulus-checks.html).
 Many of those benefits expired on July 31st.